By Dr. A.J. Drenth

 In Typology 101 and 201, we introduced the preferences and functions—the basic “ingredients” that make up the types.
 Having now familiarized ourselves with these ingredients, we can begin to explore the “recipe” by which the functions combine and interact to give us the final product of a personality type.
-We call this “the functional stack.”
+We call this “the function stack.”

-The Functional Stack Hierarchy
+The “Function Stack” Hierarchy

-In each type’s functional stack, the four functions are ranked according to their degree of strength or “consciousness.”
+In each type’s function stack, the four functions are ranked according to their degree of strength or “consciousness.”
 The most differentiated and conscious function in the stack is appropriately named the “dominant function.”
 It is followed by the auxiliary, tertiary, and inferior functions respectively.

 The dominant function represents the core strength or defining characteristic of each type.
 INFPs.
 When engrossed in activity that fully engages our dominant function, we tend to feel alert and alive, doing what we were “born to do.”
 The auxiliary function, which can also be well-developed and useful, might be viewed as the co-pilot or sidekick to the dominant.

-Falling toward the bottom of the functional stack, the tertiary and inferior are significantly less conscious and developed than the top two functions.
+Falling toward the bottom of the function stack, the tertiary and inferior are significantly less conscious and developed than the top two functions.
 Despite being less conscious, however, these functions, particularly the inferior function, play an important role in each type’s personality dynamics.

-Tertiary Function: Relatively unconscious and undifferentiated.
+Relatively unconscious / undifferentiated.

-Dominant Function: Introverted Thinking (Ti)
+Dominant: Introverted Thinking (Ti)

-Auxiliary Function: Extraverted Intuition (Ne)
+Auxiliary: Extraverted Intuition (Ne)

-Tertiary Function: Introverted Sensing (Si)
+Tertiary: Introverted Sensing (Si)

-Inferior Function: Extraverted Feeling (Fe)
+Inferior: Extraverted Feeling (Fe)

-In considering the functional stack of the INTP, you may have noticed something curious.
+In considering the function stack of the INTP, you may have noticed something curious.
 Namely, INTPs (and all other types for that matter) use a Thinking, Feeling, Sensing, and Intuition function.
 This may be a bit confusing at first, since there is no indication of Sensing (S) or Feeling (F) in INTPs’ I, N, T, or P preferences.
 If you look carefully, however, you will notice that their S and F functions are situated below their T and N functions.
 This tells us that INTPs prefer to use T and N (or more specifically Ti and Ne) more than S (i.e., Si) or F (i.e., Fe).

-We will now consider the method for determining which functions (Ni, Si, Te, etc.) will comprise the functional stack for a given personality type, as well as their hierarchical ordering.
+We will now consider the method for determining which functions (Ni, Si, Te, etc.) will comprise the function stack for a given personality type, as well as their hierarchical ordering.
 While this can be a bit confusing at first, I assure you that, in time, it will make more sense.

 Our first rule (or observation) is that the dominant function for extraverted types (e.g., ENTP) is always an extraverted function (e.g., Ne).
 Since extraverted functions are more readily observed from without, one can often discern the dominant function of an extravert simply by observing them.
 Because introverts’ dominant function is always introverted (e.g., Ni), it is largely concealed from outsiders.
 So what outsiders typically see from introverts is their auxiliary function.
 In other words, what one observes (from without) in an introvert is not their signature strength or “best self,” but what really amounts to their “second choice” (i.e., their second / auxiliary function).